ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To do a review, go to the pull request on GitHub, the list of all pull requests
-is available here https://github.com/ESMValGroup/ESMValCore/pulls, click the
+is available here https://github.com/ESMValGroup/ESMValCore/pulls for the ESMValCore
+and here https://github.com/ESMValGroup/ESMValTool/pulls for the ESMValTool, click the
 pull request you would like to review.
 The top comment should contain (a selection of) the checklist available in the
 `pull request template`_.
 If it is not there, copy the relevant items from the `pull request template`_.
 Which items from the checklist are relevant, depends on which files are changed
 in the pull request.
+A list of items to check with brief explanations is given in
+section :numref:`checklists`.
+The items are grouped by technical and scientific review.
 To see which files have changed, click the tab 'Files changed'.
 To comment on specific lines of code or documentation, click the 'plus' icon
 next to a line of code and write your comment.